Sharkboi4life/findmyhat/README.md

 # findmyhat - Apply Javascript to build a web application (Find Your Hat game) from scratch.

+To run the application run node main.js in the terminal / command prompt
 1) Requirements
 In the Javascript assessment, you need the following the following requirements: